rusty-ecma/RESS/regex.md

   }
 ]
 ```
 That is much easier to follow, keeps a lot less information around, and solves our possible recursive `drop` problem.
 We still need to keep around our 3 book keeping lists, though they will be a list of copy types!
 The `MetaToken` is now 4 bytes, and we only even need to keep 3 of those around.
-The inside of the `*Brace` variant is 3 bytes and the `*Paren` variant is 2 bytes!
+The inside of the `OpenBrace` and `CloseBrace` variants are 3 bytes and the `OpenParen` and `CloseParen` variants are 2 bytes!